Painting Business Valuation

 Painting Business Valuation Calculator & Exit Planning Built for Contractors

-Painting companies with commercial contracts and stable crews trade at 1.8x-3.2x SDE.
-YourExitValue tracks the contract base, crew depth, and operational metrics buyers use to price acquisitions.
+Painting businesses with 50%+ commercial contracts, stable crews, and repeat customer bases trade at 1.8x-3.2x SDE and 3.0x-5.0x EBITDA.
+YourExitValue tracks contract mix, crew tenure, estimating systems, and customer retention that buyers use to price acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com